mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 rootfs-image
 ```

-This confirms that an artifact whose augmented `type` is `rootfs-delta-image` is
+This confirms that an Artifact whose augmented `type` is `rootfs-delta-image` is
-an acceptable `type` for an original signed artifact whose `type` was
+an acceptable `type` for an original signed Artifact whose `type` was
 `rootfs-image`.

 As examples of negative matches, for a bogus `type` value, the update module won't